-Mantel clocks were first made in France in the mid 1700s, according to Britain Clockcase Ltd. Developed from French regency bracket clocks, they adorned the numerous fireplaces of royal palaces and wealthy manor homes.
+Mantel clocks first came into fashion in France in the mid 1700s, according to Collectors Weekly.
+Developed from French regency bracket clocks, they adorned the numerous fireplaces of royal palaces and wealthy manor homes.
 Frequently made from brass, these clocks featured intricate embellishments and detailing and were sometimes accompanied with candleholders or vases.
 A well-known French maker of mantel clocks in the early 1800s was Raingo Freres.

 English Shelf Clocks

 England was behind by a few years but the first shelf clocks came in the form of lantern clocks and then bracket clocks featuring both brass and wood cases.
 Bill Harveson, an antique clock dealer, member of the National Association of Watch & Clock Collectors (NAWCC), and author of DiscoverClocks.com, points to three key advancements in clock making during the mid-to-late 1600s that also contributed to the miniaturization and portability of clocks: the pendulum, anchor escapement, and rack and snail striking method.
 The National Institute of Standards and Technology also points out that the pendulum and anchor escapement helped keep more accurate time in clocks, too.